wpengine/github-action-wpe-site-deploy/README.md

 * Add the *SSH Private Key* to your [Repository Secrets](https://docs.github.com/en/actions/security-guides/encrypted-secrets#creating-encrypted-secrets-for-a-repository) or your [Organization Secrets](https://docs.github.com/en/actions/security-guides/encrypted-secrets#creating-encrypted-secrets-for-an-organization).
 Save the new secret "Name" as `WPE_SSHG_KEY_PRIVATE`.

-**NOTE:** If using a Github Organization, adding the SSH key to the Organization Secrets will allow all repos to reference the same SSH key for deploys using the method in the sample `main.yml`.
+**NOTE:** If using a GitHub Organization, adding the SSH key to the Organization Secrets will allow all repos to reference the same SSH key for deploys using the method in the sample `main.yml`.
 The SSH Key also connects to all installs made available to its WP Engine User.
 One key can then effectively be used to deploy all projects to their respective sites on WP Engine.
 Less work.
 More deploys!

 2. **SSH PUBLIC KEY SETUP IN WP ENGINE**